1999AZZAR/micropython_examples/07.EXTERNAL/readme.md

 ### Power Management

 To conserve power, the system supports both light and deep sleep modes.
-Use the `sleep_mode` command to put the ESP32 into sleep mode.
+Use the `sleep_mode` command to put the Micropython supported Development Board into sleep mode.
 The system will automatically wake up after the specified duration or based on external interrupts.

 ### Error Handling & Debugging